 Our comparable store sales and quarterly results have fluctuated significantly in the past based on a number of economic, seasonal and competitive factors, and we expect them to continue to fluctuate in the future.
-Since the beginning of fiscal 2003, our quarter-to-quarter comparable store sales have ranged from a decrease of 3.3% to an increase of 25.0%.
-The most significant fluctuations were due to the unusually high sales following Hurricanes Katrina, Rita and Wilma with such positive post-hurricane impact on sales lasting through the second quarter of fiscal 2006.
-In addition, some fiscal years have 53 weeks versus the normal 52 weeks, and this timing shift can have a significant impact on quarterly and fiscal year sales comparisons.
-For example, we expect to see negatively impacted sales comparisons in the fourth quarter of fiscal 2007, as this fiscal quarter will have 13 weeks, as compared with 14 weeks in the fourth quarter of fiscal 2006.
-Similarly, we expect to see negatively impacted sales comparisons in fiscal 2007, since this fiscal year has 52 weeks, whereas fiscal 2006 had 53 weeks.

-Also, we may be unable to maintain historical levels of comparable store sales as we execute our growth strategy and expand our business.
+Since the beginning of fiscal 2003, our quarter-to-quarter comparable store sales have ranged from an increase of 0.3% to an increase of 25.0%.
+The most significant fluctuations were due to the unusually high sales following Hurricanes Katrina, Rita and Wilma.
+The positive post-hurricane impact on sales has decreased over time.
+In addition, we may be unable to maintain historical levels of comparable store sales as we execute our growth strategy and expand our business.
 This variability could cause our comparable store sales and quarterly results to fall below the expectations of securities analysts or investors, which could result in volatility of the market price of our common stock.
 If our comparable store sales and quarterly results fail to meet the expectations of the market generally, the market price of our common stock could decline substantially.